Bathiya and Santhush

-Bathiya & Santhush (භාතිය හා සන්තුෂ්), also known as BnS, are a Sri Lankan pop duo consisting of Bathiya Jayakody (born on 22 December 1976) and Santhush Weeraman (born on 5 September 1977), who met while at the "Mary Anne David School of Vocal Music and" in Colombo (training mainly under the categories of classical and show tunes).
-They both were born in Colombo, Sri Lanka.
+Bathiya & Santhush (භාතිය හා සන්තුෂ්), also known as BnS, are a Sri Lankan pop duo consisting of Bathiya Jayakody (born on 22 December 1976) and Santhush Weeraman (born on 5 September 1977), who met at a scout jamboree in Colombo.
+Both were born in Colombo, Sri Lanka.
 They have been one of the most commercially successful music acts in Sri Lanka in the last two decades.

 Bathiya Jayakody was educated at Ananda College, Colombo while Santhush Weeraman was educated at Royal College, Colombo.
-Santhush comes from a musical family, his brother Dushyanth Weeraman is also a popular singer in Sri Lanka.

 Since the inception of their act in 1998, they have over 50 number-one hit singles, six platinum selling mainstream albums, four commercially successful EPs and countless movie soundtracks.
-BNS are one of the biggest musical acts to hit the Sri Lankan musical scene since the 1990s, mixing Sinhala, Tamil, and English rap verses in their originals, while they have also mixed Hindi rap verses in their folkhop remixes bringing out their contemporary style and the music industry in Sri Lanka.
-BNS became the only Sri Lankan hip hop act to feature Indian singers, namely Hariharan (in the song Yaalpanamen), Asha Bhosle (Dedunna Sedi) and Sonu Nigam (in the song Aachale).
-BNS is also the only Sri Lankan artistes to have albums under both Sony BMG & Universal Music India.
+BNS are one of the biggest musical acts to hit the Sri Lankan musical scene since the 1990s, mixing Sinhala, Tamil, and English rap verses in their originals, while they have also mixed Hindi rap verses in their folkhop remixes,.
+BNS became the only Sri Lankan hip hop act to feature Indian singers, namely Hariharan (in the song "Yalpaname"), Asha Bhosle (in the song "Dedunna Sedi") and Sonu Nigam (in the song "Aa Chale").

-Having performed in over 2000 concerts in Sri Lanka and abroad, BnS marked significant success with their own concert tour series "Neththara Live" with 120 concerts (2005–2008), "Shaheena Live" 40 concerts (2009–2011), "Sarasihina Live" 150 concerts (2011–2014), "BNS Up Close & Personal" 50 Concerts (2015–2018) and their latest concert series "Oba Nisa – Celebrating 20 Years of Music" which was launched in 2019.
+Having performed in concerts in Sri Lanka and abroad, BnS marked significant success with their own concert tour series "Neththara Live" with 120 concerts (2005–2008), "Shaheena Live" 40 concerts (2009–2011), "Sarasihina Live" 150 concerts (2011–2014), "BNS Up Close & Personal" 50 Concerts (2015–2018) and "Oba Nisa – Celebrating 20 Years of Music", which was launched in 2019.

-Starting from a musical duo from their home during their early days, BnS Currently are the primary share holders of the BNS Production Group which houses some of the most successful companies in the Sri Lankan entertainment industry companies — Showtown Entertainment event management & production, Saregama Music Digital Audio Production, Saregama Films, Saregama Digital Content Acquisition & Management and Leap Strategic Concepts.

-Bathiya Jayakody

-Early years

-Bathiya Jayakody was born to a military family.
-His father was late Maj.
-Gen. Nihal Jayakody and mother Mohini Jayakody.
-His singing abilities come from his mother's side.
-His maternal grandmother Somi Singhika Basnayake who hailed from Hillwood College, Kandy, was in the college choir and his mother a classically trained pianist and a piano tutor.
-Bathiya started classical piano music from the age of seven and continued to excel in music throughout his school career.
+Career